I fill to the gills every moment of my final hours in Istanbul ...

 As Chief Architect, Mimar Sinan designed and restored 477 buildings and public works.
 The Suleyman Camii is regarded as one of his greatest achievements.

 We reach our final destination, the small fishing village of Anadolu Cavagi that sits at the base of a hill, crested by Yoros Kalesi.
-My map-reading skills have completely left me, and I'm approached by a waiter from the nearby restaurant, whom I try to ignore until I realize that he's pointing me towards the castle.
-The road up the hill is steep, taking me past a cemetery and up to the ruins of the fortress.
+A waiter at a restaurant points me towards the steep path that will lead me to the ruins of the fortress.

 The Topkapi Palace, built between 1460-78, is a walled complex covering 700,000 square meters, comprised of three courtyards, several gardens and all the buildings required for a royal administrative city.

 The weather is overcast, like my mood.
 I'm mentally fatigued.
 I cannot get onto the WIFI.
 Maybe Istanbul is too challenging for me.
-And now I cannot get out of my room.
+Maybe I need to return home...

 The Grand Bazaar is as large and noisy as you would expect a 5,000 store shopping mall to be.
 Rick Steves says to spend about 2 hours here, which is about as much time as a human has before their retinas start to melt.